Ladyfish030/MCTG/README.md

 # MCTG
-All code will be available upon acceptance.
+The code will be pushed to the repository soon.